-INTRODUCTION -- Corresponds to Section V's Review Criterion (1) Need

-Briefly describe the proposed project, including the purpose, the proposed methods, and the expected outcomes.

-NEEDS ASSESSMENT -- Corresponds to Section V's Review Criterion (1)

-This section will help reviewers understand the newborn screening system that you will serve with the proposed project.
-Describe your state's newborn screening system, where and when data should be shared, the current state of the health information technology interoperability between parts of the system, and where gaps exist.
-Describe how achieving a fully interoperable system will improve newborn screening accuracy and timeliness.
-Describe your data interoperability plan, how it was developed, and your readiness to implement components of the plan.
-Describe which components you expect to have implemented by the end of the period of performance.

-METHODOLOGY -- Corresponds to Section V's Review Criteria (2) Response and (4) Impact

-Propose methods that you will use to address the stated needs and meet each of the previously described program requirements and expectations in this NOFO.
-As appropriate, include development of effective tools and strategies for ongoing staff training, outreach, collaborations, clear communication, and information sharing/dissemination with efforts to involve patients, families, and communities.
-If applicable, include a plan to disseminate reports, products, and/or project outputs so key target audiences receive the project information.
+- INTRODUCTION -- Corresponds to Section V's Review Criterion (1) Need Briefly describe the purpose of the proposed project, the proposed methods, and the expected outcomes. - NEEDS ASSESSMENT -- Corresponds to Section V's Review Criterion (1) Need Outline the needs for health information technology interoperability within state newborn screening systems.
+Describe needs shared by state newborn screening programs as well as the variability of need.
+Describe and document the target population and its unmet needs.
+Use and cite data whenever possible to support the information provided.
+Discuss any relevant barriers in the newborn screening system that the project hopes to overcome.
+This section will help reviewers understand state newborn screening programs and systems that you will serve with the proposed project. - METHODOLOGY -- Corresponds to Section V's Review Criterion (2) Response Propose methods that you will use to address the stated needs and meet each of the previously described purposes, goals, and objectives in this NOFO.
+As appropriate, include development of effective tools and strategies for ongoing staff training, outreach, collaboration, clear communication, and information sharing/dissemination with efforts to involve patients, families, and communities.
+Include a plan to disseminate reports, products, and/or project outputs so key target audiences receive the project information.

-Include a description of the methods that you will use to address the following priorities and activities:
+Include a description of methods that you will use to address the following priorities and activities: